 Hardwares can be tricky to revolve a decision around, however, keep in mind that the more RAM you have, the better.
 Do not buy anything offering less than 512mb as that may considerably impair performance.
 More workspace for a computer inevitably leads to faster loading speed, therefore meaning your site is likely to run more efficiently.

-8. Decide if you need an Unmanaged or Managed server:
+8. Decide if you need an Unmanaged or Managed VPS server:

 Whilst Unmanaged hosting tends to be more affordable than Managed, decisions should mostly be made around your own personal background in computers, as well as the budget.

-It is important to be away of what type of control you have when dealer with the server hardware if Unmanaged hosting seems to be favoured.
-This is because ideally, you need to be able to before a reboot independently, rather than when the owner chooses to make time for it.
+It is important to be aware of what type of control you have when dealing with the server hardware if Unmanaged hosting seems to be favored.
+This is because ideally, you need to be able to perform a reboot independently, rather than when the owner chooses to make time for it.

 9. Is the service reliable?